 The three parties have also outlined the ongoing work of developing a financial framework that will support the needs and challenges of the two cities and the Province.
 A fiscal framework would include revenue sources that align with potential shifts in roles and responsibilities.
 This could enable the two cities to use a mix of tools over time that are responsive to changing economic circumstances.
-A draft fiscal framework continues to be developed.

-It’s expected that elements of the City Charters will be completed and in place between fall 2017 and winter/spring 2018.
+It’s expected that various elements of the City Charters will be completed and in place between fall 2017 and winter/spring 2018.
 More information can be found on the Government of Alberta website.

 Here are some frequently asked questions about City Charters.